-Although most senior travelers associate senior discounts with rail passes, some European countries offer discounts on individual tickets to mature travelers.
-Typically, you'll need to purchase some kind of annual membership card to qualify for the senior discount.
+Although most senior travelers associate senior discounts with rail passes, some European countries offer mature travelers discounts on individual tickets.
+Typically, you will need to purchase some kind of annual membership card to qualify for the senior discount.
 Requirements vary by country and are subject to change.
 In some countries, non-European Union seniors are not eligible for discount cards.

 If you plan to travel by train on just a few days over a one- or two-month period, you may find that a rail pass will save you money.
 BritRail and France's SCNF offer senior discounts on certain types of rail passes.
 Senior discounts also apply to the Eurail Ireland and Eurail Romania Passes.

-Be sure to research your train travel by individual ticket price, too.
-Don't assume that a rail pass is the cheapest way to go.
-Depending on the countries you plan to visit and the senior discount plans available, you may save more by purchasing a senior card and applying its discount to your tickets.
-It's worth spending some time at your computer to research the best deal.
+Do not assume that a rail pass is the cheapest way to go.
+Depending on the countries you plan to visit, the number of train trips you plan to take, and the senior discount plans available, you may save more by purchasing a senior card and applying its discount to your tickets.
+It is worth spending some time at your computer to research the best deal.